Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 Application and Charges

-When an applicant is in need of emergency medical services, the district director, or his designee, shall waive this application process for that individual until such time as the individual is able to participate in the interviewing process.
+C. If an applicant needs emergency medical services, the district director or the district director's designee shall waive this application process for that individual until the individual is able to participate in the interviewing process.

-Individuals who have failed to make any payment within the past 90 days for medical care services or other goods or services they have received may have their medical care services terminated.
-The district director may terminate services only following notice to the individual that such services will be terminated and only after determining that terminating services would not be detrimental to the individual's health.
-Medical care services cannot be terminated for individuals receiving ongoing care without making a good faith effort to secure alternative care.
+D. The district director may terminate medical care services to a patient if the patient fails to make a payment for medical care services or other goods or services received from the department within 90 days after receiving the goods or services.
+The district director may not terminate services without (i) giving notice to the patient or patient's authorized representative of the intent to terminate, (ii) determining that terminating services would not be detrimental to the patient's health, and (iii) for individuals receiving ongoing care, making a good faith effort to secure alternative care.

 Statutory Authority